The battle of Adelaide

 Bright stuff from Dean Jones.
 In the first final of the annual World Series in Sydney, he demanded that Curtly Ambrose remove his white wristbands because they were disturbing his concentration.
 Rags don't come any redder.
 An incensed Ambrose (who had come on first-change, behind Phil Simmons!) did as asked, and promptly tossed Australia to defeat with 5 for 32.

-One of the flattest, most turgid Tests in history, between India and Pakistan was given a new focal point on the fourth afternoon, as India's openers ground inexorably towards one of their country's proudest batting records.
+One of the flattest, most turgid Tests in history, between India and Pakistan, was brought to a semblance of life on the fourth afternoon when India's openers ground inexorably towards one of their country's proudest batting records.
 Pankaj Roy and Vinoo Mankad's opening stand of 412 had been the world record for almost 50 years, but by the close Virender Sehwag and Rahul Dravid were just nine runs adrift.
 Fate, however, had the final say, and fog wiped out all but 14 balls of the final day - in which time Sehwag fell with the score on 410, and the record was eventually broken by Neil McKenzie and Graeme Smith two years later in Chittagong.

 Don Bradman scored his fourth double-century in less than seven months, and Australia beat West Indies by an innings and 217 runs in Brisbane.
 Bradman was dropped when on 4 and went on to score 223, then the highest innings by an Australian at home.
 He and Bill Ponsford added 229 for the second wicket - the highest then in Australia - after Archie Jackson was out first ball.
 Twelve months later Bradman had scored two more centuries and two more doubles.